Uplift the Three Weeks with Ahavat Chinam

 We struggle with them, but we don’t lose hope-hope that next year it will be a different story, that next year will be better.

 At American Friends of Yad Eliezer/B'ezri we work daily with individuals and families who face the most difficult of situations yet never give up hope.
-Some are battling illness or injury or have lost loved ones to war and terrorism-this year especially.
+Some are battling illness or injury or have lost loved ones to war and terrorism.
 Others go hungry, especially as food costs continually escalate.
 Still others face challenges with unemployment and can’t pay basic utility bills.
 The list goes on and on.
 Yet despite their many challenges, they haven't given up hope for a better future.
 They are grateful they can receive urgent support that alleviates the strain.

 The Jewish people never give up hope.